After Jesus rose from the dead, he gave his disciples one final command before ascending to heaven: “Make disciples” (Matthew 28:19).

-Everyone we encounter is somewhere on this path: NOT CURIOUS, CURIOUS, BELIEVER, DISCIPLE, DISCIPLE MAKER, and LIFE LONG SERVANT.
-In discipleship, our goal is to help more people become disciple-makers (no matter what stage they’re in right now).
+Everyone we encounter is somewhere on this path: NOT CURIOUS, CURIOUS, BELIEVER, DISCIPLE, DISCIPLE MAKER, and LIFELONG SERVANT.
+In discipleship, our goal is to equip others to become disciple-makers (no matter what stage they’re in right now).

 If you want to…